mr7495/image-classification-spatial/README.md

 # Classification codes:

-each architecture is fully explained in the paper
+Each architecture is fully explained in the paper.

 **Classification codes on the Selected portion of the ImageNet dataset using ResNet50 and 224x224 images:**